switch-blade-stuff/sekhmet/sekhmet/serialization/notes.md

 Note that entry iterators are not required to preserve the actual order of entries and should not be relied upon for ordered entry access.
 It is, however, guaranteed that entries can be read in the same order as they were written.

+If a container-like archive supports named entries, entry iterators should provide an ability to get names of the pointed-to entries.

 Input archives implementing container functionality must implement the `Container` standard named requirement with `value_type` being the implementation-defined entry type.